 Fresh Ginger Health Benefits

-Most of the benefits of fresh ginger stem from its powerful ability to reduce inflammation and provide a wide variety of useful antioxidants (much like turmeric root).
+Most of the benefits of fresh ginger stem from its wide variety of useful antioxidants (much like turmeric root).

-Together, these benefits can help reduce the symptoms and severity of almost every major disease, not to mention act as a useful preventative measure to keep you healthy in the first place.
+Together, these benefits can help fight sickness, not to mention act as a useful preventative measure to keep you healthy in the first place.

 Let’s take a look at some of the more specific benefits of fresh ginger.